al-fatah/e-scooter-platform/README.md

-# 🛴 E-Scooter Platform PoC
+# E-Scooter Platform Project

 This project is a proof-of-concept (PoC) for a scalable, extensible, and maintainable e-scooter sharing platform designed for multi-country deployments.
 It demonstrates microservices architecture, cloud-native tooling, and real-time ride operations.

 ---

-## 📌 Project Objectives
+## Project Objectives

 - Validate a cloud-native, modular architecture
 - Simulate core ride and payment workflows